cglotr/cs/dynamic_programming.md

 # Dynamic programming
 ## Summary
 It can be seen as a recursion with caching.
 That is, we cache the results of recursive calls in a table for later use.
-Instead of doing the recursive calls all over again, we can just do table look ups to get the results we wanted.
+Instead of doing the recursive calls all over again, we can just do table lookups to get the results we wanted.

 Dynamic programming (DP) solves a problem by utilizing solutions to sub-problems of the original problem.
 The type of problem that is solvable with DP is usually optimization problems that have